 Many people blame weak or tight hamstrings for squat issues, but this is rarely true.
 The squat, both as a resting position and as a dynamic movement, does not require a very flexible hamstring muscle.
 It does require adequate hip and ankle mobility, though – which often means doing a lot of mobility drills.

 It’s also not a magical movement.
 Squatting for hours eventually leads to health problems, including a higher risk of degenerative disease in the bones and knees, and nerve damage from a pinched ulnar.
 That being said, the high incidence of sitting in the West has led to many children losing the ability to squat normally and comfortably.
 Should they, though?

-The answer is yes, sometimes.
-Humans should ideally spend the most of their waking time standing or walking, but squatting is a superior resting position to sitting in a chair, provided you’re not squatting for long periods of time.
+Humans should spend the most of their waking time standing or walking, but squatting is a superior resting position to sitting in a chair, provided you’re not squatting for long periods of time.

 Just squatting more often will also improve your squat, the powerlifting movement.
 I’m in an awkward position where I have a hard time squatting without a counterweight.
 I have excellent hip mobility for the squat but struggle to maintain ankle dorsiflexion.
 Weight on my back helps me easily squat into an ass-to-grass position, without rounding my lower back.
 My ankles just need a bit of weight to get into that right dorsiflexion.

 For years, I struggled.
 I did my darnest to get into the right position in the squat.
 I obsessed over every detail, cursed my stance, tried different prehab exercises, and gave up a few times along the way.
 I thought there was a single correct way of doing the squat – knees forward, toes forward, feet at shoulder width, ass to ankles – and everything else was poor form.